kevintpeng/Learn-Something-Every-Day/UWaterloo/MATH213: Advanced Calculus.md

 - Theorem states: L{ (f * g)(t) } = F(s)G(s), the products of laplace transforms
 - again, (f * g)(t) = L^-1{ F(s)G(s) }
 - *notice that we have the convolution as an integral, dependent on t.
 The convolution is a function of t, and so &tau; is just used to sum across 0 to t.*
+- e^st as input to a system gets multiplied by some constant y(0), which turns out to be H(s), our **transfer function** by the convolution integral
+- *we'll look at the poles of the response, because the sort of characterize the transfer function*
 - RC circuit system changes the potential difference after passing through the circuit, and we can express the voltages through a differential equation
   - the transfer function is the transform of the impulse response
   - impulse response is a zero-state response so set the initial conditions to zero